okfn/fiware-ckan-script-install/README.md

 ## Note

-If changes are made to the `cookbooks` directory, a new `cookbooks.tgz` archive will need to be created with:
+If changes are made to the `cookbooks` directory, a new `data.tgz` archive will need to be created with:

-`tar -czvf cookbooks.tgz cookbooks`
+`tar -czvf data.tgz cookbooks`